Tangzhong Sourdough Bread

 Remove the lid and turn down the oven to 230°C/450°/Gas mark 9.

-Bake for an additional 20-25 minutes until the bread is super crispy and deeply caramelized.
+Bake for 20-25 minutes until the bread is super crispy and deeply caramelized.

-Take the bread out and put onto a wire rack.
+Take the bread out and let it cool on a wire rack.

 Reheat the oven to 260°C/500°F/Gas mark 10 and bake the other bread.